BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Chief of Lamedon** `PASSIVE`

-Friendly Lamedon models within 3" of Angbor automatically pass any Courage Tests they are required to make.
+Other friendly Lamedon models within 3" of Angbor automatically pass any Courage Tests they are required to take.

 </div>